hiimvikash/DSA-EndGame/02.  Algorithms/06. Binary Search Busted - AV/README.md

 ## Intution :-
 - Find Pivot.
 - Now **0 to pivot** & **pivot+1 to n-1** is sorted.
-- then check the range where your target lies and perform BS.
+- then check the range where your target lies and perform BS in that range.
 ```java
 class Solution {
     public int search(int[] arr, int target) {